bkconrad/wasabi/README.md

     server -> client: 820.59kB (872.85kB with transport)
     13.09kB/s at 15hz

 # Contact
 If you have bug reports, feature requests, questions, or pull requests, drop by the [github repo](https://github.com/kaen/wasabi).
-If you have lavish praise or eloquent maledications, email me at [bkconrad@gmail.com](mailto:bkconrad@gmail.com).
+If you have lavish praise or eloquent maledictions, email me at [bkconrad@gmail.com](mailto:bkconrad@gmail.com).